taborlab/FlowCal/doc/python_tutorial/mef.rst

 Calibrating Flow Cytometry Data to MEF
 ======================================

-This tutorial focuses on how to transform flow cytometry data to Molecules of Equivalent Fluorophore (MEF) using ``FlowCal``, particularly by using the module :mod:`FlowCal.mef`
+This tutorial focuses on how to transform flow cytometry data to Molecules of Equivalent Fluorophore (MEF) using ``FlowCal``, particularly by using the module :mod:`FlowCal.mef`.
+For more information on MEF calibration, see the section on :doc:`fundamentals of calibration</fundamentals/calibration>`.

 To start, navigate to the ``examples/FCFiles`` directory included with FlowCal, and open a ``python`` session therein.
 Then, import ``FlowCal`` as with any other python module.